marklanglo/My-Portfolio/index.md

 ## Welcome to my Portfolio

 Hello, I am **Mark Wiedeman**, and this is a simple website to archive some of my git repos containing past projects.
 I've chosen these projects to best represent me and how I write code.
-As for the projects here: The **Tic-Tac-Toe** is a demonstration of my function use and algorithms, the **Tom and Jerry** project shows my ability to navigate graphical components of Java, and then the **Solar System** project is simply for fun.  **Feel free to visit any of the git repos from this page as they each have git repos with pages which more greatly describe and show the programs.**
+As for the projects here: The **Tic-Tac-Toe** is a demonstration of my function use and algorithms, the **Tom and Jerry** project shows my ability to navigate graphical components of Java, and then the **Solar System** project is simply for fun.  **Feel free to visit any of the git repos from this page as they each have git repos with pages, which more greatly describe and show the programs.**

 ### Tic-Tac-Toe
 ![Image](https://github.com/marklanglo/TicTacToe/blob/main/Screenshots/tictactoe1.PNG)